 It’s officially the start of my birthday week which naturally calls for at least a 7 day-celebration.
 I kicked it off yesterday by taking a trip to the coast, somewhere I haven’t really had the chance to explore since we moved to Cali.
-In my opinion, there’s nothing better than walking along a sandy beach as the tide rolls over your toes, with a fresh breeze blowing and the smell of salt in the air–AKA, the best start to a birthday week!
-Here’s how to spend a day in Santa Cruz, California.
+In my opinion, there’s not many things better than walking along a sandy beach as the tide rolls over your toes, with a fresh breeze blowing and the smell of salt in the air, especially when you’re doing it in a new place.

 Santa Cruz is definitely a must-see on the west coast of California.
 Not only is it incredibly entertaining with stunning scenery, it holds so much history, hinting at what entertainment was like in America in the early 1900s.
 We had one of the best days exploring this seaside town and can’t wait to go back again!

 Here are 8 Things to Do in Santa Cruz, California:

 #1: Take a Roller Coaster Ride at the Historic Beach Boardwalk